SDU-LCE-SMART/ILCI-Maker/README.md

 OPENALEX_EMAIL=your_email@example.com
 ```

-Do not commit real API keys to version control.

-## Usage
-Run from the project root:
+### Execute
 ```bash
 python main.py
 ```

-After completion, the tool writes an Excel output file (configured by `excel_export.filename`, currently `literature_results.xlsx`).
+Output file is controlled by `excel_export.filename` (default in this prototype: `literature_results.xlsx`).

-## Output
+## Output Model
-The exported workbook combines:
+The Excel export combines:
-- static columns (title, year, journal, DOI, source, citations, final score, document type),
+- static metadata columns (title, year, source, DOI, citations, score, and related fields),
-- dynamic columns generated from local LLM observations,
+- dynamic LLM-generated analysis columns,
-- formatting improvements such as wrapped text, header styling, and adjusted column widths.

-## Current Limitations (Expected in Development)
-- API metadata quality varies across providers.
-- Some records contain incomplete abstracts or missing fields.
-- Dynamic field quality depends on local model capability and prompt tuning.
-- Sample configuration is currently tuned to a fertilizer/LCA scenario; broader multi-domain preset packs are still pending.
-- No GUI is included yet (CLI workflow only).
+- formatting improvements for readability (header style, wrapping, width handling).

+## Improvement Backlog (Current Step)
+- strengthen handling for missing abstracts and sparse records,
+- improve dynamic header instruction quality by field type,
+- add evaluation metrics for extraction consistency,
+- improve explainability for final score composition,
+- prepare GUI layer for non-technical users.

-## Planned GUI Direction
+## Planned GUI
-A future GUI is planned to make the workflow easier and more feasible for non-technical users.
-The interface is expected to support:
+The planned GUI will make study setup and review easier:
-- visual query and filter builder,
+- guided query builder,
+- keyword and header designer,
-- one-click pipeline execution,
+- one-click run and progress indicators,
-- interactive review/edit of dynamic fields,
+- review/edit panel for dynamic extraction,
-- citation traceability views,
+- evidence and citation traceability views,
-- export presets for literature review and future LCI workflows.
+- export profiles for different study types.

-## Roadmap
-1. Stabilize Phase 1 extraction quality and error handling.
-2. Add richer evaluation and traceability for dynamic fields.
-3. Introduce GUI for improved usability and adoption.
-4. Start Phase 2 design and prototype for AI-assisted LCI maker.
-5. Build citation-aware LCI drafting workflow from public studies.
+## Future Direction: Any Topic, Any Study Title
+This engine is designed for reuse across research fields.
+Fertilizer is a prototype case.
+The same workflow can support health, energy, materials, policy, circular economy, and other domains by changing configuration inputs while preserving the core pipeline.

 ## Contribution
-This project is in active development and architecture may evolve.
-Contributions are welcome in:
+This project is active and evolving.
+Contributions are welcome for:
 - retrieval quality,
-- ranking and scoring strategies,
+- scoring/ranking strategy,
-- prompt and extraction reliability,
+- dynamic extraction reliability,
+- observability and evaluation,
-- export/report usability,
+- GUI implementation,
-- GUI and Phase 2 planning.
+- Phase 2 LCI design.

 ## Disclaimer
-This tool is designed to assist experts, not replace expert judgment.
-All extracted insights should be reviewed before use in formal analysis or publication.
+This tool assists researchers and experts; it does not replace expert judgment.
+Outputs should be reviewed before publication, compliance reporting, or decision-making.